sc-forks/solidity-coverage/README.md

 ### Hardhat

-(Beginning with v0.7.12, this tool supports Hardhat and runs directly on HardhatEVM.
-Additional Hardhat-specific info can be found [here][37])
+Beginning with v0.7.12, this tool supports Hardhat and runs directly on HardhatEVM.

 **Require** the plugin in `hardhat.config.js` ([Hardhat docs][26])
 ```javascript